 According to Powter, the business doesn’t have a typical customer profile in mind, it caters to all sizes of business.
 He also confirms the experience within the team is a major point of difference for the business.

-“Our customer profile consists of single crane operators right through to organisation with large fleets of equipment.
-These organisations know and trust our people thanks to relationships that have formed and been fostered over many years.
+“Our customer profile consists of single crane operators right through to organisations with large fleets of equipment.
+These organisations know and trust our people thanks to relationships that have formed and been fostered over many years.”